Thank-You Gifts for Labor and Delivery Nurses - Baby Chick

 via Subway

 Labor and delivery nurses often work long 12-hour shifts and have to pack small meals so they can eat quickly, or they may even skip meals.
-We can’t have that!
 They are working hard, so they need some nourishment.
-Your nurses will definitely appreciate it if you bring them a fun or substantive meal to enjoy, like a sandwich tray, pizza, Chick-fil-A nugget tray, etc. This way any of the nursing staff that helps you can grab something to help nourish their bodies.
-It’s a simple way to show that you care about your nurses and that you appreciate all their help.
+Your nurses will definitely appreciate it if you bring them a fun or substantial meal to enjoy, like a sandwich tray, pizza, or a Chick-fil-A nugget tray.
+This way, any of the nursing staff who help you can grab something to help nourish their bodies.
+It’s a simple way to show you care about your nurses and appreciate all their help.

 3. A Self-Care Grab Basket